Yourco Logo

 Texting vs Email in the Workplace

-What Is the Difference Between Email Writing and Text Message?
+What Is the Difference Between Email Writing and Text Messages?

 As a manager or HR employee, having access to workers in an instant is essential, especially when it's urgent.
 Users can send and receive short messages by using a mobile device that supports text messaging, or send messages and data via email.